caomw/LibrealSense-and-OpenCV-integration/README.md

 On the Project properties->Linker->Advanced confirm that you have target machine as MachineX64.

-I have my instalation folder of librealsense in C:\librealsense\ and the opencv 3.0 in C:\opencv\opencv (you should adapt the following paths to your paths):
+I have my instalation folder of librealsense in C:\librealsense\ and the opencv 3.1 in C:\opencv\opencv (you should adapt the following paths to your paths):
 Project Properties -> C/C++ -> General -> Additional Include Directories: C:\librealsense\include; C:\librealsense\examples; C:\opencv\opencv\build\include; C:\opencv\opencv\build\include\opencv
 Linker -> General -> Additional Library Directories: C:\librealsense\bin\x64; C:\opencv\opencv\build\x64\vc12\lib

-You can also do this with property sheets.
+You can also do this with property sheets (available in the repository -> Be sure you adapth those to your openCV and librealsense directories.
+The property sheet provided is for OPENCV 3.1 with all the extra_modules available in debug mode.
+Take that into account and if you use it adapth to your lib files)

 Assuming that you have already build librealsense projects: